Hernán Siles Zuazo: The 1978–1982 democratic false starts

-Second presidency (1982–85)
+Second presidency (1982–1985)

 With its reputation badly damaged by the excesses of the 1980–82 dictatorship, the military faced two options—call new elections, or accept the 1980 results.
 By this time, however, it was obvious that the country would crumble into civil war before new elections could be held.
 Under the circumstances, the military announced in September 1982 that to spare the expense of new elections and avoid further unrest, it would reconvene the legislature elected in 1980 and accept whomever it chose as president.
 Congress reconvened on 23 September and reconfirmed the 1980 election results.
 On 5 October, it overwhelmingly elected Siles as president.
 He was sworn into his second term on 10 October, with the MIR's Jaime Paz as his vice-president.

 In 1983, Siles Zuazo reopened relations with Cuba after the relationship ended twenty years previous.
 Cuban doctors began reorganizing the Bolivian health system.

 On 30 June 1984 he was abducted from his home and held for ten hours during a failed military coup.
 60 members of the army and police force sought to bring about a coup.
-According to the Bolivian government, members of the elite narcotics unit, the Leopardos, were involved in the abudction.
+According to the Bolivian government, members of the elite narcotics unit, the Leopardos, were involved in the abduction.
 The commanding officer of the unit was arrested.